MrYsLab/python_banyan/docs/banyan_gateways.md

-Lines 160-165 checks to see if the value of the *command* key is within the command_dictionary.
+Lines 160-165 check to see if the value of the *command* key is within the command_dictionary.
 If it is, the command method is called.

 If it is not found, the *additional_banyan_messages* method is called.